 Product manufacturing gets more complex every year.
 The process required to build products at scale is also getting more complicated.
 Moreover, as the difficulty of manufacturing and bringing a product to market increases, so does the pressure to launch new products.
 This means many manufacturers find themselves in a conundrum.
 Simply put, while consumer expectation and demand are at an all-time high, competitively producing goods has never been more difficult.

-This is why the manufacturing industry is increasingly turning to digital transformation initiatives to optimize its growth and development.
+This is why the manufacturing industry is increasingly turning to digital transformation and application modernization initiatives to optimize its growth and development.
 But transformation is not that simple.
 As a result, many businesses in the manufacturing sector are lagging behind.
 They are looking for a way to affordably leverage digital technologies to optimize their manufacturing processes and make them faster, more efficient, and cost-effective.

 Does manufacturing need digital transformation?

 There are many reasons manufacturers fall behind when it comes to integrating new technologies.
 The size of the manufacturing operation is one of these factors.
 Large factories and plants face difficulties integrating automation solutions due to their large amount of machinery and complex assembly lines.
 Conversely, small and medium manufacturing companies often don’t possess the financial resources and qualified specialists required to introduce new solutions.

 At the same time, manufacturing businesses of all sizes across the globe are facing serious systemic challenges.
 These challenges, however, are forcing them to look for solutions in order to increase efficiency and stay competitive.
 According to a report by Scott Technology, Labor shortages, high staff turnover, and work-related accidents/injuries are among the main issues affecting manufacturing businesses today.
 Increasing competition is another factor that drives digital transformation in manufacturing.